 i

-Notice that this partial likelihood does not include any information on the baseline hazard function h0(t), meaning that all of the information are used to estimate the regression parameters in the model, which hopefully should result in a more precise estimation for them.
-Here it is obvious that the partial likelihood only depend on those “differenced linear predictors” ∆i,j, so our latent field in this case will be {∆,β,Γ}.
+Notice that this partial likelihood does not include any information on the baseline hazard function h0(t), meaning that all of the information are used to estimate the regression parameters in the model, which should result in a more precise estimation for them.
+Here it is that the partial likelihood only depend on those “differenced linear predictors” ∆i,j, so our latent field in this case will be {∆,β,Γ}.
 More importantly, because we are not estimating those baseline hazards, the algorithm’s convergence rate will be much faster.
 INLA does not allow this type of approximation because using partial likelihood to ignore the baseline hazard invalidates the “Poisson data-augmentation” trick that INLA does to make the C-matrix diagonal.
 While non-diagonal C matrix is not feasible in INLA’s algorithm, it will be feasible in the new proposed algorithm.

 3.1.1 Derivation of Hessian matrix and Precision matrix: